Adrián González (footballer, born 2003)

-Adrián González Mendoza (born 23 June 2003) is a professional footballer who plays as a midfielder for USL Championship club LA Galaxy II.
-Born in the United States, he represented the Mexico national under-19 team.
+Adrián González Mendoza (born 23 June 2003) is a professional footballer who plays as a midfielder for MLS Next Pro club Austin FC II.
+Born in the United States, he played for the Mexico national under-19 team.

 Career

 Youth

 After drawing reported interest from clubs in Spain, Mexico and the United States, González joined the Pachuca academy in December 2018.
 He soon returned to the United States to join the LA Galaxy academy in 2019.
 In 2020, González played with LA Galaxy's USL Championship side LA Galaxy II.

 Professional

+LA Galaxy II

 In April 2021, LA Galaxy II announced that it had signed González to a professional contract ahead of the 2021 season.

+Columbus Crew 2

+In February 2025, Columbus Crew 2 announced it had signed González for the 2024 season.

+Austin FC II

+In February 2025, Austin FC II announced it had signed González through the 2026 season with a one-year option.

 International career

 Born in the United States to Mexican parents, González is eligible to represent both the United States and Mexico internationally.
 He has represented the latter at the under-16 and under-17 levels.

 Personal

 Adrián's older brother is Jonathan González.